Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-webapp/README.md

 - Ensure **Access tokens** and **ID tokens** are selected.
 - To use on-demand authorization of certain resource, you need to add redirect URIs of `http://localhost:8080/login/oauth2/code/{registration-id}`.
 In this sample, set redirect URIs with `http://localhost:8080/login/oauth2/code/arm`.
 ### Configure necessary API permissions
-The sample retrieves user's group memberships using Microsoft graph API which requires the registered app to have `Directory.AccessAsUser.All` permission under `Delegated Permissions` of `Microsoft Graph`, which can allow an application to access the directory as the signed-in user.
-Also, to display the function of calling multiple resources, this sample will acquire `ActivityFeed.Read` permission under `Office 365 Management APIs` resource.
+The sample retrieves user's group memberships using Microsoft graph API which requires the registered app to have `Directory.AccessAsUser.All`, `User.Read` permission under `Delegated Permissions` of `Microsoft Graph`, which can allow an application to access the directory as the signed-in user.
+Also, to display the function of calling multiple resources, this sample will acquire `ActivityFeed.Read`, `ActivityFeed.ReadDlp`, `ServiceHealth.Read` permission under `Office 365 Management APIs` resource.
 You need AAD admin privilege to be able to grant the permission in API ACCESS -> Required permission.
 You can follow the below steps:

 * In the list of pages for the app, select **API permissions**
    - Click the **Add a permission** button
    - Ensure that the **Microsoft APIs** tab is selected
    - In the *Commonly used Microsoft APIs* section, click on **Microsoft Graph**
-   - In the **Delegated permissions** section, ensure that the right permissions are checked: **Directory.AccessAsUser.All**
+   - In the **Delegated permissions** section, ensure that the right permissions are checked: **Directory.AccessAsUser.All**, **ActivityFeed.ReadDlp**, **ServiceHealth.Read**
    - Select the **Add permissions** button
    - Under **Office 365 Management APIs** tab
-   - Select **Delegated permissions**, and then click **ActivityFeed.Read**
+   - Select **Delegated permissions**, and then click **ActivityFeed.Read**,**ActivityFeed.Read**
    - Select the **Add permissions** button
    - Click **Grant Permissions...** and Yes when prompted.